CodeYourFuture/syllabus/docs/finalproject/week-1/lesson.md

 ### 2.1.
 What is Agile Development?
 (30-45 minutes)

-_Facilitated by Engineering Mentors_
+_Facilitated by Tech Assistants_

 Before we determine what we're going to build we should discuss how we're going to build it.
-The Engineering TAs will lead us through a discussion on Agile best practices using this deck - [What is Agile Development?](https://docs.google.com/presentation/d/1p9AV-pz_VpM0B9Lo6K6WUNANF1ycXgEPU4SbpgNzzSI/edit#slide=id.p)
+The Tech Assistants will lead us through a discussion on Agile best practices using this deck - [What is Agile Development?](https://docs.google.com/presentation/d/1p9AV-pz_VpM0B9Lo6K6WUNANF1ycXgEPU4SbpgNzzSI/edit#slide=id.p)

 ### 2.2.
 What is a Product Manager?
 (25-30 minutes)